New Czech 2013 budget draft pressures rebels with cuts

 It serves as warning of cuts to come if rebellious deputies refuse to change opinion.

-The new draft sticks to the center-right cabinet's strict austerity path that has helped it cut borrowing costs but has also contributed to the economy's slide into recession.
+The new draft sticks to the centre-right cabinet's strict austerity path that has helped it cut borrowing costs but has also contributed to the economy's slide into recession.

 The new budget maintains the central government deficit at 100 billion crowns, resulting in expected total fiscal gap at 2.9 percent of gross domestic product (GDP).